 Not only do videos get a lot of attention in the search engines ranks compared to just regular old links, they also work really well for reputation management.
 Sure, they can take up a spot in the SERPs and push more negative link down, but they can also be great tools for getting your positive message across to users.

 First of all, if you’re not using YouTube as part of your marketing strategy, you should be.
 Second, if you haven’t thought about it as a way to create a more positive online reputation, now is the time to start.
+Because it’d be difficult if you were to leave the scoring and grading at the end.
 And it’s not that hard.